joaobuibergen/numerical-modeling-book/TheWaveEquation/solutionRegularGrid.md

-# Solution of the wave equation on a regular grid
+# Solution on a regular grid

 We shall look in to the solution of {eq}`eqWave` on a regular spatial grid, with spacing $\Delta x$, where the variables $\eta$ and $u$ are defined on the same locations: